 Hot Meal Option #8 – Large Propane Burner/Deep Fryer – For Exterior Use Only

 These big, high powered burners can crank out a lot of heat.
-In addition to the more common used such as deep frying turkeys, fish boils and making enormous pots of soup (known as booyah in our area), they can also be used to heat water for laundry or bathing.
+The more common uses are: deep frying turkeys, fish boils and making enormous pots of soup (known as booyah in our area).
+They can also be used to heat water for laundry or bathing.

-Hot Meal Option #9 – Solar Cooker – For Exterior Use Only (unless perhaps you’re in a very sunny area…)
+Hot Meal Option #9 – Solar Cooker – For Exterior Use Only

 Hot Meal Option #10 – Wood Cook Stove or Masonry Stove with Bake Oven